Mobile Crisis: Australia

+United States

 Growth and spread in the 2020s

 On June 1, 2020, Denver's Support Team Assisted Response (STAR) was launched.
 After the George Floyd protests, several hundred cities in the US interested in implementing similar programs requested information from CAHOOTS, STAR, and related programs.

 In 2021, the US enacted legislation to cover 85% of the first three years' expenses for starting & operating mobile crisis teams, directing $1 billion to the effort.
 In December, Behavioral Crisis Response began service in Minneapolis, Minnesota.

 In 2022, many more such programs started up and expanded.
 For example, Harris County, TX developed Holistic Assistance Response Teams (HART) that dispatch to behavioral and mental health crises, homelessness, and other non-emergencies.

-In 2022, Oregon became the first state to qualify for the federal funding passedin 2021.
+In 2022, Oregon became the first state to qualify for the federal funding passed in 2021.

-By 2024, most US states had multiple cities with unarmed emergency crisis-response teams, or even had them available state-wide.
+By 2024, most US states had multiple cities with unarmed emergency crisis-response teams or even had them available statewide.